atakangah/c-linkedlists/README.md

-# cpp-linkedlists
+# c-linkedlists
-Linkedlist DS and Algorithms in C++
+Linkedlist DS and Algorithms in C